Landscape Oil Paintings:

 Hyperrealism Art David Patch Artist

 Pencil drawing which I did in various grades of lead, to see how far I could push this medium.
 Size A3.
+An object of industrial beauty.

 © David Patch